€136 Find Cheap Flights from New York John F Kennedy Airport to Ireland

 The average price of all round-trip flights from New York John F Kennedy Intl Airport to Ireland clicked on KAYAK for each day over the last 12 months.

-When flying from New York John F Kennedy Airport to Ireland, you should consider leaving on a Wednesday and avoid Fridays if you are looking for the best rates.
-For your return to New York John F Kennedy Airport, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+When flying from New York John F Kennedy Airport to Ireland, you should consider leaving on a Saturday and avoid Fridays if you are looking for the best rates.
+For your return to New York John F Kennedy Airport, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 How far in advance should I book a flight from New York John F Kennedy Intl Airport to Ireland?